tekknolagi/tekknolagi.github.com/_posts/2025-08-24-linear-scan-lifetime-holes.md

 38: ret R16
 ```

-The interval `i12` (named so because it is associated with virtual register
-R12) is not used between position 28 and 34.
+R12 is not used between position 28 and 34.
 For this reason, Wimmer's interval
 building algorithm assigns it the interval `[[20, 28), [34, ...)]`.
 Note how
 the interval has two disjoint ranges with space in the middle.